I Built an AI System That Manages My Entire Fitness Life. Here's How.

 What's Next

 I'm continuing to iterate on the dashboard.
-The second brain for Bob is growing — reminders, automations, integrations.
+The second brain is growing - reminders, automations, integrations.

 The BJJ tracker needs work.
 It's bare bones right now.
 But the foundation is there.